ajbanjara/Wireshark/Development/StringHandling.md

 If you have questions, suggestions or ideas on this topic, please send an email to the <wireshark-dev@wireshark.org> mailing list.

+## First Principles

+A character string is a sequence of code points from a character set.
+It's represented as a sequence of octets using a particular encoding for that character set, wherein each character is represented as a 1-or-more-octet subsequence in that sequence.

 In many of those encodings, not all subsequences of octets correspond to code points in the character set.
 For example:

   - the 8-bit encoding of ASCII encodes each code point as an octet, and octets with the uppermost bit set don't correspond to ASCII code points;